-CO Upon completion of this course the students will be able PSOs CL to: Addressed CO-1 understand the characteristics of good communication and PSO - 1 U learn to use it in the field of journalism.
-CO-2 understand the stages of work involved in the production and PSO - 1 U the advancements in media CO-3 analyse the different types of news and categorise it PSO - 1 An according to the need of media production.
-CO-4 identify the different precepts of journalistic skills and PSO - 3 Ap enhance the art of journalistic writing CO-5 competent enough to enter media industry (opportunities) as PSO - 3 Ap a professional journalist or media personality
+CO Upon completion of this course the students will be able PSOs CL to: Addressed CO- understand the characteristics of good communication and PSO - 1 U 1 learn to use it in the field of journalism.
+CO- understand the stages of work involved in the production and PSO - 1 U 2 the advancements in media CO- analyse the different types of news and categorise it according PSO - 1 An 3 to the need of media production.
+CO- identify the different precepts of journalistic skills and enhance PSO - 3 Ap 4 the art of journalistic writing CO- competent enough to enter media industry (opportunities) as a PSO - 3 Ap 5 professional journalist or media personality